LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .bash}

 This used the `mkdir` command (meaning 'make directories') to create a directory named 'firstdir'.
-Then move into that directory using the `cd` command.
+Then we move into that directory using the `cd` command.

 But wait!
 There's a trick to make things a bit quicker.
-Go up one directory.
+Let's go up one directory.

 ~~~
 $ cd ..
 ~~~
 {: .bash}

-To navigate to the `firstdir` directory you could type `cd firstdir`.
+To navigate to the `firstdir` directory we could type `cd firstdir`.
-Alternatively, you could type `cd f` and then hit tab
+Alternatively, we can type `cd f` and then hit tab
-You will notice that the interface completes the line to `cd firstdir`.
+We notice that the interface completes the line to `cd firstdir`.

 > ## Tab for Auto-complete
 > Hitting tab at any time within the shell will prompt it to attempt to auto-complete
 > the line based on the files or sub-directories in the current directory.
 > Where two or more files have the same characters, the auto-complete will only fill up to the
-> first point of difference, after which you can add more characters, and
+> first point of difference, after which we can add more characters, and
 > try using tab again.
 We would encourage using this method throughout
 > today to see how it behaves (as it saves loads of time and effort!).
 {: .callout}

 The next step is to manipulate files.

-Navigate to the `data` directory in the pre-circulated data directory.
+Therefore, we navigate to the `data` directory in the pre-circulated data directory.

 ~~~
 $ cd data